Metaphysics, Epistemology and the Sciences

 Philosophers of science in recent years have tended to neglect the processes by which scientists acquire knowledge, focusing more on the justification of already-gained ideas and beliefs.
 In this course we investigate the processes through which scientific knowledge is learned, both from other people and from nature.
 Much of our attention will be focused on the development of knowledge in the absence of certain foundations, and on the tacit and metaphorical dimensions of learning.
 The main authors whose ideas will help us include Kuhn, Polanyi, Wittgenstein, Hesse, and Lakoff and Johnson.

-Christopher Clarke, Marion Godman (8 lectures, Lent Term)
+Marina Frasca-Spada, Nick Jardine, Christopher Clarke (8 lectures, Lent Term)

-- Chalmers, Alan F, What Is This Thing Called Science?, 4th ed (Maidenhead: Open University Press, 2013); earlier editions are fine
+- Chalmers, Alan F, What Is This Thing Called Science?, 4th edition (Maidenhead: Open University Press, 2013); earlier editions are fine

 - Musgrave, Alan, Science, Common Sense and Scepticism (Cambridge: Cambridge University Press, 1993)